This post contains compensated links. Please read our disclaimer for more info.

 Travel to Bali without travel insurance

 This is something that no one should ever do, not just to Bali but anywhere internationally.
 If you can’t afford travel insurance you can’t afford to travel.
 We recommend Covermore for travel insurance and as soon as you book anything related to your travel you should purchase travel insurance.
 You never know what can happen in the lead up to your trip, a family member could suddenly become ill or you need to change your dates.
-(Please note that currently as of 30/6/18 no travel insurance company is covering Mt Agung Volcano events.
-Unless the policy was brought before September 2017 you will not be covered for the volcano) Also if you are pregnant be sure to check out what the policy covers.
+Also if you are pregnant be sure to check out what the policy covers.

 Hope this helps and if you have any questions feel free to message me through Facebook or Instagram.
 Also our Facebook group is a lot of fun so come join us if you are a Mum and Dad planning your trip to Bali with kids.